1. What is distinctive about the graduate counseling degrees at Grace?

 Download and read more details.
 Licensure Info

-In-Residence is a block of time set aside for all hybrid students in a cohort to come to Grace College’s Winona Lake, IN campus to meet as a group and engage in coursework, teambuilding activities, workshops and social/ cultural events.
+In-Residence is a block of time set aside for all online students in a cohort to come to Grace College’s Winona Lake, IN campus to meet as a group and engage in coursework, teambuilding activities, workshops and social/ cultural events.
 The In-Residence time on campus is typically scheduled just prior to the first week of classes each session.

 The NCE is the National Counselor Examination.
 By passing the NCE, one is eligible to become a National Certified Counselor.
 The NCE is the examination that some states use as a requirement for licensure.
 Grace College participates in the NCE application program for graduate students.
 Through this program, students may take the NCE within six months of graduation.
 More information.